 Tea & Tour

-$3/person.
+$5/person (cash or check only).
 Our trained docent explains the tea ceremony as well as how Japanese hand tools were employed to construct a sukiya (rustic) structure.
 You are served green tea and sweets, all traditionally and beautifully presented.

 See our Services & Fees page for more information.